wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/physics-sim.rst

          :linenos:
          :lineno-start: 36

 Next, :code:`simulationPeriodic`/:code:`SimulationPeriodic` (Java/C++) uses the voltage applied to the motor to update the simulated position of the elevator.
+We use :code:`SimulationPeriodic` because it runs periodically only for simulated robots.
+This means that our simulation code will not be run on a real robot.

 Finally, the simulated encoder's distance reading is set using the simulated elevator's position, and the robot's battery voltage is set using the estimated current drawn by the elevator.